 The ethos appeals to ethics.
 It refers to an author’s credibility and implies knowledge, competence, or expertise for a particular subject.

-The pathos appeal to emotions.
+Pathos appeals to emotions.
 This strategy is used to make the readers relate to the writer’s words, ideas, or thoughts.
 The primary goal here is to elicit feelings (like happiness, grief, anger, pity, etc.) in the reader.
 Pathos is used through metaphors, storytelling, personal anecdotes, etc.

 The logos appeals to rational thinking/reasoning.
 This strategy relies on logical facts, unlike the other two approaches.
 This rhetorical device uses undeniable statistical data and facts to persuade the reader.